Tag: reflection

 ※Prayer※

 Lord, may we follow your calling on our lives.
 Grant us the discernment whether we are called to stay or called to move.
-Regardless, give us the peace to know that we in your will.
+Regardless, us the to know that we rest in your will.
 Amen.

 • Abandon Ship